Updated March 31, 2026

 For an Oklahoma tire shop, coverage often starts with garagekeepers liability, which is designed around customer vehicles in your care, custody, or control.
 It can be paired with general liability for third-party claims and commercial property coverage for the shop itself.

 The auto tire shop insurance cost in Oklahoma varies based on the shop size, number of employees, vehicle exposure, property value, and storm risk.
-The average premium in the state is shown as $78 to $313 per month, but your quote can vary.
+Your quote can vary based on those factors.

 A tire shop should check whether it has 1 or more employees, since workers' compensation is required in Oklahoma for that setup.
 It should also confirm whether it uses business autos, because commercial auto minimums apply, and gather proof of general liability coverage if a lease requires it.